WalletDNA

 What you get

-Valuation as of the analysis date
+Valuation as of any date

 Counterparty attribution

 Where funds moved to or from a known exchange or service, with confidence tiers and a cited methodology — context a raw block explorer won't give you.
+Exchange exposure is graded in three evidence tiers: dated direct deposits, probable deposit addresses inferred from sweep patterns (funding and sweep transactions cited, stated as probable), and exchange endpoints reached across the trace.

 Sanctions & risk screening